ChaseLewis/SOARandomizer/README.md

 - This does not allow code level tweaks.
 This means things like damage multipliers, treasure chest drops, ship weapon values, etc are all possible to be edited.

-- We currently don't export the encounter tables and make them editable.
-That would be nice and give it a more 'randomizer' vibe if we could hotswap out bosses for versions tuned to the appropriate level.
-So you could edit an existing bosses strength, but not switch what models spawn where.

 - Effects are mapped by an integer to a specified effect in a table.
 So changing what certain things do is limited to the effects currently in game.
 Though magic numbers themselves can be tuned.

 ## Components